lordsarcastic/django-ip-logger/README.md

 Since you didn't implement it, I did.

-5. Why did you choose this name for the package?

-Don't question my decisions.
-It took me 3 days to make this decision.

-6. Is this package needed?
+5. Is this package needed?

 Depends.